 The NNUH-run CRF is the hospital’s primary facility for all clinical trials that do not need to be located within the main hospital building.

-It will provide a mixture of outpatient clinical and laboratory space as well as a food-preparation area for diet-related studies.
+It provides a mixture of outpatient clinical and laboratory space as well as a food-preparation area for diet-related studies.

 The CRF has a fully functioning and staffed reception area to manage and welcome patients and participants into the unit